 You need to place your angels in a sizable tank.
 Keep in mind that the ideal size for a single, adult angelfish, is 22 gallons.
 You are encouraged to provide your angels with plenty of room to stretch their fins.
 Avoid overstocking by all means.

-Respectively, if you own several angels, you’ll need more than a 22-gallons tank.
+Respectively, if you own several angels, you’ll need more than a 22-gallon tank.
 For each additional one, you’ll require twelve gallons more.
 You may also determine the right tank size by measuring the size of your angelfish.

 4. Consider The Ideal Group Size